canonical/packer-maas/vmware-esxi/README.md

 * qemu-system-x86
 * qemu-utils
 * Packer - Install from [upstream repository](https://developer.hashicorp.com/packer/install), v1.9.0 or newer
-* The VMware ESXi installation ISO must be downloaded manually.
-You can download it [here.](https://www.vmware.com/go/get-free-esxi)
+* The VMware ESXi installation ISO must be downloaded manually and need an active subscription.
+You can download it [here](https://www.vmware.com/products/cloud-infrastructure/vsphere).

 ## Requirements (to deploy the image)